ejmenkhorst/reqnroll-api-testing/README.md

 The application under test will be the [restful-booker-platform](https://github.com/mwinteringham/restful-booker-platform) written by Mark Winteringham.

-This application has a UI and API which can be thorougly tested.
+This application has a UI and API which can be thoroughly tested.
 For demonstration purposes we use the deployed instance online available [Shady Meadows B&B](https://automationintesting.online)

 ## Prerequisites